kidlat2024/kidlatnews/content/news/2024/Jesus Christ Confirms Sibling Apollo Quiboloy's Divinity, Inferiority Complex.md

 Jesus Christ, however, belied Quiboloy's other epithet of "Owner of the Universe."

-"That one actually belongs to my father Jehovah, God the Almighty, not Apollo," Christ's statement read, "and my brother only used that occasionally to impress the extremely gullible, puny mortals."
+"That title surely belongs to my father Jehovah, God the Almighty, not Apollo," Christ's statement read, "and my brother only uses it at times to impress the extremely gullible, puny mortals."